A new focus on championing sustainable suppliers while supporting customers on their green journey.

 Championed by Katie Sillars, the initiative aims to work with more Scottish suppliers, and support existing suppliers that aim to be more sustainably across food production, packaging, and waste management systems.

-Supplying over 5,000 customers across Scotland, the brochure features over 100 Scottish suppliers and 600 products and includes meat, game, fish & seafood, dairy, bakery and drinks, sourced from the length and breadth of Scotland.
+Supplying over 5,000 customers across Scotland, the brochure features over 100 Scottish suppliers and 600 products and includes wholesale meats, game, fish & seafood, dairy, bakery and drinks, sourced from the length and breadth of Scotland.
 It highlights products that have particularly strong sustainability credentials, as well as fully compostable packaging and eco-friendly initiatives.

 Katie explains the company’s new sustainable approach: “As Scotland has such a fantastic larder, being able to source local Scottish products, along with your main food and drink basket in one delivery, can be a key step to being more sustainable.